Burning bush / winged euonymus

 - Is Burning bush / winged euonymus good for the Colorado Front Range?

-- Yes.
-Burning bush / winged euonymus is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Burning bush / winged euonymus is a well-suited shrub for Colorado's Front Range.

 - How big does Burning bush / winged euonymus get?